nus-cs2103-AY2122S1/forum/.github/ISSUE_TEMPLATE/library.md

 ---
-name: Requesting Permission to use a Third-Party Library
+name: Requesting Permission to use a third-party Library
 about: Template for library approval
 title: ''
 labels: 'type-RequestToUseLibrary'